-A. The Permittee shall, upon request by the EPA, conduct emission test(s), including visible emissions, of any operating emission unit subject to an emission limit in Section IV of this permit, including any engine on any vessel while that vessel is an OCS source.
+- A. The Permittee shall, upon request by the EPA, conduct emission test(s), including visible emissions, of any operating emission unit subject to an emission limit in Section IV of this permit, including any engine on any vessel while that vessel is an OCS source.
 The Permittee shall perform the tests using the procedures and reference in 40 C.F.R. part 60, Appendix A, as applicable.

-[40 C.F.R. § 52.21]

-- B. The Permittee shall conduct a visible emission test for 30 consecutive minutes using the EPA test method 22, once per operating day for each engine operating on a Main WTG Installation Vessel, when operating and considered an OCS source.
+[.[40 C.F.R. § 52.21]] - B. For each engine operating on the Main WTG Installation Vessel, The Permittee shall conduct a visible emission test for 30 consecutive minutes using the EPA test method 22 when the vessel is operating as an OCS source, once per operating day for each engine operating on a

+Main WTG Installation Vessel, when operating and considered an OCS source.
 If during the method 22 test visible emissions are observed for more than 3 consecutive minutes, within 14 calendar days the Permittee shall conduct a visible emission test using the EPA method 9.
 An operating day is defined as any calendar day in which the vessel operated as an OCS source.
-All visible emission tests for this specific permit condition shall be conducted in accordance with the EPA test requirements specified in 40 C.F.R. part 60, appendix A, methods 9 and 22. - C. The permittee shall comply with all applicable requirements of 40 C.F.R. part 60 (NSPS), subpart IIII, New Source Performance Standards for Stationary Compression Ignition Internal Combustion Engines (CI ICE) concerning any subject emission units in EUG 1 and EUG 2.
+All visible emission tests for this specific permit condition shall be conducted in accordance with the EPA test requirements specified in 40 C.F.R. part 60, appendix A, methods 9 and 22.
+[40 C.F.R. § 52.21]

+- C. The permittee shall comply with all applicable requirements of 40 C.F.R.
+60 (NSPS) subpart IIII, New Source Performance Standards for Stationary Compression Ignition Internal Combustion Engines (CI ICE) concerning any subject emission units in EUG 1 and EUG 2.
 The exact requirements that apply are dependent on the engine size, model year, and associated displacement as specified in the regulation.

-[40 C.F.R. part 60 subpart 60 (§§60.4212-60.4213, Table 7)]

-D. The permittee shall comply with all applicable requirements of 40 C.F.R. part 63 (NESHAP), subpart ZZZZ, National Emissions Standards for Hazardous Air Pollutants for Stationary Reciprocating Internal Combustion Engines (RICE) concerning any subject emission units in EUG 1 and EUG 2.
+[40 C.F.R. part 60 subpart 60 (§§60.4212-60.4213, Table 7] - D. The permittee shall comply with all applicable requirements of 40 C.F.R. part 63 (NESHAP), subpart ZZZZ, National Emissions Standards for Hazardous Air Pollutants for Stationary Reciprocating Internal Combustion Engines (CHCERICE) concerning any subject emission units in EUG 1 and EUG 2.
 The exact requirements that apply are dependent on the engine size, model year, and associated displacement as specified in the regulation.
 [40 C.F.R. part 63 subpart ZZZZ (§§63.6610-63.6640, Table 1-Table 8, Appendix A to subpart ZZZZ)]

-SECTION IX.
+SECTION VIII.
 Recordkeeping Requirements

-- A. The Permittee shall maintain records as listed below.
+- A. The Permittee shall keep records of all required information necessary to submit annual Source Registration / Emissions Statements to the Massachusetts Department of Environmental Protection (MassDEP) as required by Section IX(I) of this permit. [[310 CMR 7.12] - B. The Permittee shall maintain records as listed below.
 These records shall be retained for a period of at least five years from the date of recording, inspection, testing, or repair, and shall be made available to regulatory representatives upon request.
-The records shall be maintained during construction and operation activities.
-[40 C.F.R. part 55 (§ 55.1-55.15, Appendix A to part 55), 40 C.F.R. § 52.21, 310 CMR 7.00 Appendix A] - Per Section IV(A), for all engines operating on OCS sources (located on the ESP and WTG(s) and all engines on vessels that meet the definition of an OCS source), the Permittee shall keep the following records:
+The records shall be maintained during pre-construction, construction, and operation activities.

+[40 C.F.R. part 55 (§ 55.1-55.15, Appendix A to part 55), 40 C.F.R. § 52.21, 310 CMR 7.00 Appendix A] - Per Section IV(A), for all engines operating on OCS sources (includinglocated on the ESP and WTG(s) and all engines on vessels meetingthat meet the definition of an OCS source), the Permittee shall keep the following records: - i. the name of the vessel and/or engine.